virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

   }
 }
 ```
 where:

 - `title` - custom dialog title.
 If absent, than `caption` will be applied.
 - `submitButtonText` - text for submission button in the opened dialog.
-The default value is *Apply*.
+The default value is *"Apply"*.

 ![SubmitButtonText](/img/SubmitButtonText.jpg)